FairCoalitionCasesDistributionProject/.github/profile/README.md

-# Welcome To The Fair Division Of Ministries In A Govermental Coalition Calculation System.
+# Welcome To The Fair Division Of Ministries In A Governmental Coalition Calculation System.

 ## A web application which calculates a fair division of ministries between government coalition members.